Walks and trails

 You can use our trails for walking, cycling and horse riding.
 Many of our trails follow disused railway lines, so provide easy walking and riding, often suitable for disabled people.

-The Blackwell Trail is a short 1.5 mile stretch of multi-user trail for walkers, cyclists and horse riders and is part of the Phoenix Greenways.
+The Blackwell Trail is a short, nearly 3-mile stretch of multi-user trail for walkers, cyclists and horse riders and is part of the Phoenix Greenways.

 Five Pits Trail